dieuroi/Awesome-Image-Aesthetic-Assessment/README.md

     *Shu, Yangyang and Li, Qian and Liu, Shaowu and Xu, Guandong*

-78. **Eva: An Explainable Visual Aesthetics Dataset.** Joint Workshop on Aesthetic and Technical Quality Assessment of Multimedia and Media Analytics for Societal Trends, 2020. [journal](https://dl.acm.org/doi/10.1145/3423268.3423590), [code](https://github.com/kang-gnak/eva-dataset)
+78. **EVA: An Explainable Visual Aesthetics Dataset.** Joint Workshop on Aesthetic and Technical Quality Assessment of Multimedia and Media Analytics for Societal Trends, 2020. [journal](https://dl.acm.org/doi/10.1145/3423268.3423590), [code](https://github.com/kang-gnak/eva-dataset)

     *Kang, Chen and Valenzise, Giuseppe and Dufaux, Frédéric*